OBSERVABILITY PLATFORM

 Users can have issues querying downsampled data, in particular the switch from higher resolution data to lower.
 Some queries can be sensitive to data resolution.
 Although a query might work well with raw data, it could return no data or data that doesn't make sense after downsampling.

 For example, query rate(some_metric[2m]) with a raw resolution of 30s returns results.
-If the user increases the query range, the query requests downsampled data.
+If the user increases the query time range, the query requests downsampled data.
 The results are empty, because the query requested multiple data points in the 2m window, but downsampling reduces available data to one data point every five minutes.

 Querying lower resolution data might additionally affect some of the function output, including: